 The first thing to do once you start a social media Advertising campaign is to choose your campaign objective.

-It’s like if you have an ecommerce store selling jewelry and you pick an objective for Engagement instead of Conversions, you’ll be preoccupied with how much likes and comments your ads are getting instead of focusing on how many people are converting into sales.
+It’s like if you have an ecommerce store selling jewelry and you pick an objective for Engagement instead of Conversions, you’ll be preoccupied with how many likes and comments your ads are getting instead of focusing on how many people are converting into sales.

 You need to be thoroughly sure you understand the objective of your ad campaign or else you’re going to waste a lot of money.